MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 ## Align

-You'll probably want to address all three horizons, but the order in which you do so is in your hands.
+You're probably going to need all three horizons, only in a sequence that works best for you.

 ## Next steps